takanorig/mqtt-bench/README.md

 Supported benchmark pattern is:
 * Parallel publish from clients
-* Parallel subscribe from clients
+* Parallel subscribe from clients with publishing

 ## Getting started
 ### Installation